Griffin-Ashton/fantastic_elastic/README.md

   "tagline" : "You Know, for Search"
 }
 ```
+To shutdown the cluster, close the terminal you used to set up the server.
+Once you do, revisit your local host IP address.
+Your webrowser should be providing with a prompt similar to 'This site can't be reached'.

+### Renaming Your Cluster

-If you wanted to rename your cluster enter the following command.
+If you wanted to rename your cluster enter the following command after filling in the fields for your preferred names.
+This should also relaunch the cluster.
+Revisit your local IP address to confirm this.

 ```
 ./elasticsearch -Ecluster.name=my_cluster_name -Enode.name=my_node_name
 ```
+## Cluster Exploration